Magnolia Bakery Banana Pudding Recipe

 1. Make the Pudding Mixture

 In a large bowl, beat together the sweetened condensed milk and water until well combined – about 1 minute.
-Add the pudding mix and beat well.
+Add the pudding mix and beat well with an electric mixer.

 Cover and refrigerate for 3-4 hours up to overnight to set and become very thick.

-Peel and Slice four bananas right before assembly.
-Yellow bananas with a few brown spots are the perfect bananas to use!
+Peel and slice 4 bananas right before assembly.
+Ripe bananas with a few brown spots are the perfect bananas to use!
 Sweet, soft and ripe.

 4. Cover Tightly + Chill